 Because they are not governmental "public bodies," homeowners associations are not covered by the Open Meeting Law.
 Ariz.
 Att'y Gen. Op.
 97-012.
-They do, however, have to comply with separate notification requirements.
+They must, however, comply with separate notification requirements.
 Id.
 Those requirements must be enforced privately because the Attorney General and County Attorneys have no jurisdiction over such matters.
 For more information on the requirements of homeowners associations, see A.R.S. § 33-1801 et seq.

-7.5 The Actions and Activities Covered by the Open Meeting Law.
+7.5 Actions and Activities Covered by the Open Meeting Law.

 All meetings of a public body shall be public, and all persons desiring to attend shall be permitted to attend and listen to the deliberations and proceedings.
 A.R.S. § 38-431.01(A).
 All legal action of public bodies shall occur during a public meeting.
 Id.
-A meeting is defined as "the gathering, in person or through technological devices, of a quorum of members of a public body at which they discuss, propose or take legal action, including any deliberations by a quorum with respect to such action."
+A meeting is defined as "the gathering, in person or through technological devices, of a quorum of the members of a public body at which they discuss, propose or take legal action, including any deliberations by a quorum with respect to that action."
 A.R.S. § 38-431(4).
-The definition of meeting was modified by the Arizona Legislature in 2000 to prohibit a quorum of a public body from secretly communicating through technological devices, including, for example, facsimile machines, telephones, texting, and e-mail.
+It does not matter what label is placed on a gathering; it may be called a "work" or "study" session, or the discussion may occur at a social function.
+Ariz.
+Att'y Gen. Op.
+179-4.

-All discussions, deliberations, considerations, or consultations among a majority of the members of a public body regarding matters that may foreseeably require final action or a final decision by the governing body, constitute "legal action" and, therefore, must be conducted in a public meeting or executive session in accordance with the Open Meeting Law.
+Put simply, all discussions, deliberations, considerations, or consultations among a majority of the members of a public body regarding matters that may foreseeably require final action or a final decision by the governing body, constitute "legal action" and, therefore, must be conducted in a public meeting or executive session in accordance with the Open Meeting Law.
 Ariz.
 Att'y Gen. Ops.
 75-8, I79-4.
 See also A.R.S. §§ 38-431.01(A), -431(3) and Ariz.
 Att'y Gen. Op.
-105-004.
-Whether the matter to be discussed may foreseeably require final action is the key to this inquiry.
+I05-004.
+The key to this inquiry is whether the matter to be discussed may foreseeably require final action.
 It is difficult to say precisely when this foreseeability test has been met.
 Each case should be viewed on its own merits with doubts resolved in favor of compliance with the Open Meeting Law.
 The safest course of action is to assume the Open Meeting Law applies whenever a majority of the body discusses the business of the public body.
-It does not matter what label is placed on a gathering.
-It may be called a "work" or "study" session, or the discussion may occur at a social function.
-Ariz.
-Att'y Gen. Op.
-179-4.
-Discussion of the public body's business may take place only in a public meeting or an executive session in accordance with the requirements of the Open Meeting Law.